-Our Nationally Recognized ERISA Attorneys Help Clients Across the United States
+Our Nationally Recognized ERISA Attorneys Help Individuals File & Appeal Disability Claims Across the Country

 Thousands of people in the United States become disabled every year due to an illness or injury.
-If you are receiving disability insurance from your employer, you may be able to seek disability benefits under the protection of the Employee Retirement Income Security Act (ERISA).
+If you have disability insurance through your employer or a union, you may qualify to seek disability benefits under the protection of the Employee Retirement Income Security Act (ERISA).

 Understanding ERISA and disability law is an important component in collecting the benefits you need to pay your bills while you are disabled.
 That is why it is important to contact an ERISA attorney at Tucker Law Group as early in your claim process as possible.
-When seeking disability benefits, we can use our experience to help you understand the process and collect the benefits you deserve.
+When seeking disability benefits, we use our experience to help you understand the ERISA claim process and collect the benefits you deserve.

 What Is ERISA?

 ERISA stands for the Employee Retirement Income Security Act.
 ERISA is a federal law that protects the interests of employee benefit plans and their participants.
-ERISA covers more than 684,000 retirement plans, 2.4 million health plans and 2.4 million additional benefit plans, all of them sponsored by private companies.
+This federal law covers more than 684,000 retirement plans, 2.4 million health plans and 2.4 million additional benefit plans, all of them sponsored by private companies.

-When filing an ERISA claim, there are many complex procedures that claimants must follow to have their claims approved.
-Before filing an ERISA claim, it is important to understand the steps associated with this legal process.
+When filing an ERISA claim, there are many complex procedures that you as the claimant must follow to have your claim approved.
+Before filing a claim, it is important to understand the steps associated with the ERISA claim process.

 The Initial Claim

 Filing an ERISA claim is the first step towards collecting long term disability benefits.
-Disabled claimants must complete a series of forms and provide different types of documentation, including medical records.
+You will need to complete a series of forms and provide different types of documentation, including medical records.
 In addition, your employer and the attending physician must also complete several forms.
-As the claimant, you must grant the insurer the ability to gather medical records as needed.

 Insurance Company Investigation